 - Red Bell Pepper Pesto Chicken: Add chopped red bell peppers to the creamy sauce and cook until tender.
 A colorful and veggie-packed variation!

-If you have special dietary restrictions, here are some substitution ideas to keep this pasta salad safe for everyone!
+If you have special dietary restrictions, here are some substitution ideas to keep this chicken safe for everyone!

 - Gluten-free: Just be sure your corn starch is gluten-free and you're good to go!